yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/pgx.md

 </ul>

-The [PGX driver](https://github.com/jackc/pgx/) is the most popular and actively maintained driver for PostgreSQL which can used for connecting to YugabyteDB YSQL as well.
+The [PGX driver](https://github.com/jackc/pgx/) is one of the most popular and actively maintained drivers for PostgreSQL which can be used for connecting to YugabyteDB YSQL as well.<br/>
 This driver allows Go programmers to connect to YugabyteDB database to execute DMLs and DDLs using the PGX APIs.
 It also supports the standard `database/sql` package.

 ## Quick Start

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps on the [Build an application](/latest/quick-start/build-apps/go/ysql-pgx) page under the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](/latest/quick-start/build-apps/go/ysql-pgx) page under the Quick start section.

+Let us break down the quick start example and understand how to perform the common tasks required for Go App development using the PGX driver.

 ## Step 1: Import the Driver Package